 This is among the most soothing wound healing home remedies for sunburn.
 Apply some fresh aloe gel to the affected skin and make sure it’s refrigerated beforehand.
 Apply as often as required and you’ll see the redness decreasing.
 Chilled aloe vera also reduces the pain and burning.

-Cover Up – Make sure you wear protective clothing with a loose and breathable fabric.
+- Cover Up – Make sure you wear protective clothing with loose and breathable fabric.

 Note: Articles on Ayurvedum are solely for the purpose of sharing the goodness of Ayurveda and bringing awareness on natural and healthy living.
 Please do not substitute it for professional medical advice.
 Ingredients discussed can interfere with certain medications.
 So, before using anything to treat yourself, always consult an Ayurveda doctor or practitioner.